Kheoss/Wacle/README.md

      `wackle [your_file.wfl]`

 #### How to write a wfile?
-Mastering making a wfile is very easy as it wacle uses an easy to learn syntax.
+Mastering making a wfile is very easy as wacle uses an easy to learn syntax.Just follow the the examples below!

 #### Some examples